nexcess/magento-turpentine/README.md

  be configurable in the Magento system configuration
  - Use standard cache-control headers to tell Varnish about the block and page TTLs
- - Add support for caching in the admin section
  - Re-add Varnish 2.1.x support

 ## Known Issues